mtorella/Internet-and-Network-Economics/martas_proposal/README.md

 ---

+## Project Readiness

+The project is close to submission-ready.

+What is already ready:

+- Clear research question and economic mechanism.
+- Consistent network methodology across notebook and script versions.
+- Reproducible 2021 script pipeline with saved tables and figures.
+- Robustness check included for bottleneck classification variants.

+What should still be finalised before submission:

+- Add one short methodology note in the report explaining why 2021 is used consistently in second_version.py.
+- Include one sensitivity check appendix (e.g., threshold $40M/$60M or quantile-based threshold) to show ranking stability.
+- Add a pinned environment file (requirements.txt) for full reproducibility.

-*Data sources: OECD Inter-Country Input-Output Tables (2023 edition); Intan-Invest Database, European Investment Bank / EU Commission.*
+*Data sources: OECD Inter-Country Input-Output Tables (2023 edition); Intan-Invest Database, European Investment Bank / EU Commission; EUKLEMS Growth Accounts.*